 - 1. Should the Consumer request a specific Provider who is listed on the registry, only that individual's name will be referred; - 2.
 Only names that meet the Consumer's needs/criteria will be referred; - 3.
-For registry referrals, seniority shall be defined as the most recent date of being registered at the Public Authority registry;

-- 4. If the registry is utilized, and if the Consumer does not name request an individual from the registry, the registry will first be screened to identify providers who meet the Consumer's needs/criteria.
+For registry referrals, seniority shall be defined as the most recent date of being registered at the Public Authority registry; - 4.
+If the registry is utilized, and if the Consumer does not specifically request an individual from the registry, the registry will be screened to identify providers who meet the Consumer's needs/criteria and a referral list shall be created.
 Referral lists shall have a minimum of three (3) and a maximum of ten (10) names, except in cases where fewer than three (3) individuals on the registry meet the Consumer's needs/criteria.
-Only names that meet the consumer's needs/criteria will be referred.
-If there are more than ten (10) most senior names, as defined above, will be referred. - 5.
+Only names that meet the Consumer's needs/criteria will be referred.
+If there are more than ten (10) Providers on the registry list who meet the Consumer's needs/criteria, only the ten (10) most senior names, as defined above, will be referred. - 5.
 The registry shall furnish the Union, through the Public Authority, a quarterly list of all Providers on the Registry, including contact information.
 This list(s) will not identify the Consumers to whom the Providers were referred.